adam-rumpf/social-transit-solver-single/README.md

 * `gravity_metrics.txt`: A full listing of the gravity access metrics of all population centers for the initial solution vector.
 This is meant for comparing the initial and final results on a center-by-center basis.
 * `initial_solution_log.txt`: An initial version of the solution log file for the main solver.
 Formatted correctly for the main solver, and contains a single row which logs the initial solution along with its constriant and objective values.
 * `initial_flows.txt`: The flow vector produced by the nonlinear assignment model for the initial fleet size vector.
 Includes core arcs only.
+This file is also used to allow the assignment process to be halted (using `[Ctrl]+[C]`) and resumed.
+If present it is used as an initial flow vector to speed up the assignment model.
+It is updated during each iteration of the assignment model's Frank-Wolfe algorithm.
 * `user_cost_data.txt`: A copy of the `user_cost_data.txt` input file with the initial user cost filled in based on the results of the single run.

 ## Data Folder